 The Pride City Quilt Guild was established on September 16, 1985, to bring together a community of quilters, to provide a forum in which to share their experiences, and exchange ideas and techniques.
 Many of our members belong to more than one guild; see the Resources page for information on other guilds in our area.

 We meet monthly on the third Monday at Westminster Presbyterian Church, 10 University Circle in Pueblo, CO.
 Registration opens at 9:00a and the meeting begins at 9:30a.
 Following a short business meeting we have our program; we then have a short break and refreshments are available.
 The drawing for our monthly in-house winners, and the sharing of our latest projects finishes the day.
 Guests are always welcome; guest fee is $3.
 Our November/December meeting is the exception; the date is announced in the Newsletter.

 Annually we sponsor the Southern Colorado Regional Quilt Show in April.
-The Show is held at the El Pueblo History Museum in downtown Pueblo and is a free event.
-The Quilt & Stitch Expo in Pueblo is usually held over one weekend during our Show, in the Convention Center two blocks away.
+The Show is held at the El Pueblo History Museum in downtown Pueblo and is a free event, showcasing over 100 quilts from quilters throughout the region.

 PCQG goes to the Colorado State Fair!
 We host a booth in the Creative Arts building in which we display a few of the quilts made for charity during the past year, and have a quilting frame set up at which some of our members will hand quilt during Fair hours.

 Membership in our Guild is $25, and runs on the calendar year.
 Nine or ten members are asked to bring treats each month; each of us have a turn two or three times per year.
 Also, we put a quarter in the basket at break time each month to defray the cost of coffee and kitchen supplies.